-1. Selection Criteria: The selection criteria for the Mid-phase competition are from 34 CFR 75.210.
+1. Selection Criteria: The selection criteria for Absolute Priority 2 are from 34 CFR 75.210.
+The selection criteria for Absolute Priority 3 are from 34 CFR 75.210 and the NFP.
 The points assigned to each criterion are indicated in the parentheses next to the criterion.
 An applicant may earn up to a total of 100 points based on the selection criteria for the application.